Primitive asymptotics in $\phi^4$ vector theory: Introduction

-\begin{itemize} \item The vacuum path integral in 0-dimensional QFT is an ordinary integral.
-Its power series solution for arbitrary (not necessarily integer) $N$ can be found exactly with the help of a \emph{Hubbard-Stratonovich transformation} (\cref{Hubbard_Stratonovich_transformation}), which is a transformation of the integration variable from the multi-component field $\phi$ to a single intermediate field $\sigma$.
-This series enumerates vacuum graphs, weighted by $T(G,N)$ and $\frac{1}{\abs{\Aut(G)}}$ (\cref{fig:Z_graphs_vaccum}, \cref{sec:0dim_vacuum}). \item We generalize this to a generating function $Z(\hbar, j)$ (\cref{Z_j_series}) with sources such that the series coefficients $[\hbar^n j^{2k}] Z(\hbar, j)$ yield the sum of all graphs with a given number of vertices and external edges (\cref{fig:Z_graphs_2legs,fig:Z_graphs_4legs}).
-Further algebraic transformations give restriction of the sums to connected and one-particle-irreducible (1PI) graphs (\cref{sec:0dim_external}) which are polynomial in $N$ and can be computed explicitly with the help of a computer algebra system\footnote{Files are available from the first author's website \href{https://www.paulbalduf.com/research}{www.paulbalduf.com} }. \item Following the method \cite{borinsky_renormalized_2017}, we obtain the generating function of primitive graphs (\cref{sec:0dim_counterterms}) with $L$-loop coefficients $p_L(N)$ (\cref{primitive_generating_function}).
-We derive the asymptotics of different classes of graphs\textsuperscript{\ref{fn:dat}}.
-For primitive graphs at $L$ loops, we find \cref{primitive_asymptotics}:
+\begin{itemize} \item The path integral in 0-dimensional QFT is an ordinary integral.
+Its power series solution for arbitrary (not necessarily integer) $N$ can be found exactly (\cref{sec:0dim_vacuum}).
+This series enumerates graphs with a given number of vertices and external edges, weighted by $T(G,N)$ and $\frac{1}{\abs{\Aut(G)}}$ (\cref{fig:Z_graphs_vaccum,fig:Z_graphs_2legs,fig:Z_graphs_4legs}).
+Algebraic transformations allow to enumerate connected and 1PI graphs (\cref{sec:0dim_external}), and primitive graphs and their sums of Martin invariants (\cref{sec:0dim_counterterms})\footnote{Data files and implementations are available from the first author's website \href{https://www.paulbalduf.com/research}{www.paulbalduf.com}, and some of them as ancillary files to the electronic version of the preprint. }. \item For the sum $p_L$ of primitive graphs at $L\rightarrow \infty$ loops, we prove the asymptotics \cref{primitive_asymptotics}: